-Since June '14 I've been Head of Studios at Oculus, a division of Facebook.
+Since June '14 I've been working on Content at Oculus, a division of Facebook, most recently as VP of Content.
 There are two things I love about my job.

 First, I get to work on cutting edge technology and games with the Oculus team.
 When Console's switched from 2D to 3D there was a huge learning curve.
 How would Character Action games work in 3D?
 I was lucky enough to be able to solve that problem, and although it was hard work, with lots of missteps and frustration, it was some of the most rewarding times in my life.
 Likewise, the move to Touch and Social has been a huge learning curve that some teams figured out, and many didn't.
 The VR step from "through a window" to "inside the world" is even bigger.
 There are going to be a lot of teams that just can't figure it out... and a lot of opportunities for those that do.

-If you haven't tried the Rift yet, you really need to.
+If you haven't tried the VR yet, you really need to.

 VR is the future.